-In addition, the defensive profile of the target may affect its willingness to enforce a "standstill" provision.
-While Warner-Lambert was willing to claim that Pfizer had breached an existing standstill agreement entered into in connection with their "Lipitor" drug relationship and should therefore lose the huge benefits of the Lipitor agreement and be barred by the standstill from running a hostile consent solicitation to remove the Warner-Lambert Board, Warner-Lambert was never willing to claim that Pfizer should be barred by the standstill from proceeding with its deal-jumping offer itself.
-It is generally assumed that this somewhat inconsistent position stemmed from Warner-Lambert's vulnerability to
+Even when the decision to enforce a standstill rests solely with the target's Board, other considerations such as the defensive profile of the target may affect its willingness to enforce a "standstill" provision.
+For example, while Warner-Lambert was willing to claim that Pfizer had breached an existing standstill agreement entered into in connection with their "Lipitor" drug relationship and should therefore lose the huge benefits of the Lipitor agreement and be barred by the standstill from running a hostile consent solicitation to remove the Warner-Lambert Board, Warner-Lambert was never willing to claim that Pfizer should be barred by the standstill from proceeding with its deal-jumping offer itself.
+It is generally assumed that this somewhat inconsistent position stemmed from Warner-Lambert's vulnerability to removal of their entire Board by consent, which would be enhanced if the Warner-Lambert stockholders concluded that the Board was flatly opposing the premium Pfizer bid.